laurent22/joplin/BUILD.md

 - All the applications share the same library, which, for historical reasons, is in ReactNativeClient/lib.
 This library is copied to the relevant directories when building each app.
 - In general, most of the backend (anything to do with the database, synchronisation, data import or export, etc.) is shared across all the apps, so when making a change please consider how it will affect all the apps.

+# TypeScript

+Most of the application is written in JavaScript, however new classes and files should generally be written in [TypeScript](https://www.typescriptlang.org/).
+Even if you don't write TypeScript code, you will need to build the existing .ts and .tsx files.
+This is done from the root of the project, by running `npm run typescript-compile`.

+If you are modifying TypeScript code, the best is to have the compiler watch for changes from a terminal.
+To do so, run `npm run typescript-watch`.

+All TypeScript files are generated next to the .ts or .tsx file.
+So for example, if there's a file "lib/MyClass.ts", there will be a generated "lib/MyClass.js" next to it.
+If you create a new TypeScript file, make sure you add the generated .js file to .gitignore.
+It is implemented that way as it requires minimal changes to integrate TypeScript in the existing JavaScript code base.

 ## macOS dependencies

 	brew install yarn node